Decree-law 3,199: Impact on Women & Public Response

-Promulgated by Brazil's National Sports Council (Conselho Nacional de Desportos, or "CND"), Decree Law 3199 effectively prohibited Brazilian women from participating in organized sports of any kind, including but not limited to track, baseball, rugby, polo, boxing, and—perhaps most significantly—soccer.
+Promulgated by Brazil's National Sports Council (Conselho Nacional de Desportos, or "CND"), Decree Law 3199 effectively prohibited Brazilian women from participating in most organized sports, including but not limited to track, baseball, rugby, polo, boxing, and—perhaps most significantly—soccer.
 Soccer ("football," outside of the United States) has historically played a central role in Latin American culture, and the exclusion of women from organized sports essentially excluded them from an important facet of the Brazilian identity.
+In 1965, the CND issued Deliberation n.
+7, explicitly banning women from playing football, futsal, beach soccer, water polo, polo, rugby, weightlifting, and baseball.
+Non-contact sports like volleyball and basketball were usually exempted from the ban.

 Governing bodies supported the Decree based on misogynistic ideas of conventional femininity.
 Brazilian President Getúlio Vargas painted a picture of these sports as "too violent" and "not suitable to the female body."
 Government officials later cited alleged health concerns surrounding women's involvement in sports, noting that it had the potential to stunt their sexual development.
 In 1944, physical education journal Revista Brasileira de Educação went so far as to warn that too many muscles would ruin female players' attractiveness.
 The CND's then-president General Newton Cavalcanti asserted that women's participation in sports was "incompatible with their nature."
+Despite the ban many women continued to play unofficially, however their achievements could not be recorded which has created a gap in the history of women's sports in Brazil.

-Though the Decree formally prohibited women from participating in sports, ultimately women still continued to play privately, noting that it "didn’t kill participation in the sport, it just drove it away from watchful eye."
-It was eventually repealed in 1979.
+Though the Decree formally prohibited women from participating in sports, ultimately women still continued to play privately and informally in recreational or community settings, noting that it "didn’t kill participation in the sport, it just drove it away from watchful eye."
+Evidence from the 1970s indicates that women's teams existed in several Brazilian cites and played regular matches, sometimes training and competing for years without official recognition.
+The restrictions reflected broader gender norms in Brazilian society that framed football as a masculine activity and portrayed women's participation as inappropriate or harmful to their health or reproductive roles. media overage during this period frequently emphasized women's appearance or femininity rather than their athletic ability, reinforcing the stereotype that discourages women's participation n the sport.
+It was eventually repealed in 1979, as the country moved away from authoritarian rule, came out of a 15 year military dictatorship, feminist movements and activist increased demand for women's rights, including the ability to participate in sports.
+The continual pressure from public events advocating for women's participation in sports led to the sports authorities to officially allow women's football again in the early 1980s.